How to create a budget

 Start preparing your own financial reports with these free templates:

-If you're thinking of starting a business, a start-up costing sheet can help determine how much money you need to start.
+If you're thinking of starting a business, a start-up costing template can help determine how much money you need to start.
 This can help you find the right amount of finance and determine how much money you need to invest from other sources.
 You can prepare your start-up costing well before you start your business to can give you a more realistic idea of what it will cost.

 A cash flow statement can be one of the most important tools in managing your finances.
 It tracks all the money flowing in and out of your business and shows payment cycles or seasonal trends that require additional cash.
 This cycle or pattern can help you plan ahead and make sure you always have money to cover your payments.